mubarakoluwasheun/alx-low_level_programming/0x00-hello_world/README.md

-A C program that prints using the 'puts' function.
+A C program that prints using the 'printf' function.